talkdai/dialog/docs/settings.md

 suggested = "Here is some possible content that could help the user in a better way."

+fallback = "I'm sorry, I couldn't find a relevant answer for your question."

+fallback_not_found_relevant_contents = "I'm sorry, I couldn't find a relevant answer for your question."

 [prompt.subcategory.loyalty-program]

 header = """The client is interested in the loyalty program, and needs to be responded to in a salesy way; the loyalty program is our growth strategy."""

-[fallback]
-prompt = """I'm sorry, I didn't understand your question.
-Could you rephrase it?"""
 ```

 ## Environment Variables